Viraltag Review (2020)

 Note: While 99% of the time this box has the correct page link to the article I want to share, there have been times where I get the image URL inserted instead of the page URL.
 User error is also possible as, if you’re trying to share a blog post from a landing or home page, you may need to swap out the URL for a direct link to the article.

 If you’re like I was until a few weeks ago, you could just hit “Add to queue” at this point and call it a day.
 However, as I’ve since learned, there are plenty of other great features to be found just below the Source URL box.
 On the left, you’ll see the word “Evergreen” with a circle next to it.
 Checking this circle will add the post to a list of content that can then be inserted any time there’s a break in your scheduling.
 This not only ensures you won’t have a lull in your social posting but also allows your best content to continually find an audience.
+Unfortunately, due to Twitter’s crackdown on “Tweetdecking” and identical content, Viraltag no longer allows you to include tweets in your Evergreen section, which is honestly a major blow to the platform.

 Another extremely helpful tool is the “clone post” option.
 This will allow you to tailor your posts to the various platforms they’ll appear on.
 As you’d expect given the name, when you click “clone post,” you’ll see a second scheduling window appear next to the first one.
 Additionally a magical little star will appear near the image.
-Clicking said star will launch a photo editor where you can reshape your chosen image and optimize it for Twitter, Instagram, Facebook, Pinterest, and other various dimensions.
+Clicking said star will launch a photo editor where you can reshape your chosen image and optimize it for Twitter, Instagram, Facebook, and other various dimensions.
 Beyond that you can also add frames, text, filters, and other fun to really make your posts stand out.
 By the way, should you require more clones, tapping the button will continue to load scheduling panels on the same page.

-When you’re done crafting your post(s), you have a couple options for how you want to share it.
+When you’re done crafting your post(s), you have a couple of options for how you want to share it.
 One such option is to set a specific time you want it to go live.
 The other choice is to add it to your queue and have it post according to your setting (more on that in the next section).
 Personally I really enjoy the queue function but, if you’re dealing with something timely, it’s nice to know the regular schedule button is there as well.

 Your Viraltag Dashboard